jimregan/notes/_posts/2026-01-14-chatgpt-reel-notes.md

 * **lehet nézni** = can be watched / it’s possible to watch → impersonal, general statement
 * **is** (twice) = too / as well
-  → repetition is deliberate, adds dry humor
 * **Azokat is meg lehet nézni…**
   → literally “Those too can be watched…”
-  → the trailing off is part of the joke (suggestive understatement)

 -----